anhsirk0/gacp/README.md

   - Mirrors:
     + GitHub: <https://github.com/anhsirk0/gacp>

 ## About
 gacp is a wrapper around `git` to make commiting and pushing files convenient.
+> works only on unix-like systems (Linux, BSD, MacOS)

 ## Installation
 Its just a perl script